uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

 - That's where I fell into love with the CouchDB world.
 Building offline-first databases in PouchDB, and letting that sync to any HTTP address that speaks the replication protocol is sometimes a dream.
 - My biggest current concern is client side search and size.
 - I've not tried quick search.
 For the most part in the applications I've worked on I've just relied on the main primary key index (the _id field) for most lookups.
+  - I had PouchDB on top of IndexedDB handling hundreds of photos without breaking a sweat and those size limits all have nice opt-ins permission dialogs for IndexedDB if you exceed them.
+Where I found all of the pain in working with photos was server side.
+CouchDB supports binary attachments, but the Replication Protocol is really dumb at handling them.
+Binary attachments would balloon CouchDB's own B-Tree files badly and its homegrown database engine is not great with that
-  - The approach I've been slowly moving towards is using _local documents (which don't replicate) with attached photos in PouchDB, metadata documents that do replicate with name, date, captions, ULID, resource paths/bucket IDs
+  - The approach I've been slowly moving towards is using _local documents (which don't replicate) with attached photos in PouchDB, metadata documents that do replicate with name, date, captions, ULID, resource paths/bucket IDs and a Blurhash so there's at least a placeholder to show when photos haven't replicated, and side-banding photo replication to some other Blob storage option (S3 or Azure Storage).
+  - It's somewhat disappointing to need two entirely different replication paths (and have to secure both) and multiple storage systems in play, but I haven't found a better approach.
+- You’ve convinced me I should store photos separately; will probably do something similar to what it sounds like you did and have pouch just store a pointer either to S3 or some other backend for file storage.
+I don’t anticipate photos being that important a feature for me, so having them be disabled when offline might be acceptable, otherwise I’ll probably opt for storing them locally and only syncing metadata/pulling stuff from s3 when metadata changes indicate a change to the file like you’re doing.

 - Reducing max document size from 4GB down to 8MB seems hyper-restrictive.
   - 8MB is just the default, you can switch it back to 4GB if you want, but you won't have an easy time switching to 4.0 due to the 8MB limit imposed by FoundationDB.